thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 five thousand years ago
 as it is to me and you.

-And it was funny 1300 years
+And that was 1300 years
 before the Sumerian Dog Joke

-So no. We can not explain the joke away by waving our hands and saying "humor has changed since then."
+So no. We can not explain the Sumerian dog joke away by waving our hands and saying "humor has changed since then."

 But where could we possibly find anything timeless in a joke like this, let alone something funny?